matthewvgonzales/austin_animal_shelter/README.md

 Converted date-related columns to datetime format

 Please see additional csv file for long outputs for "breed" and "color" columns.
-Separated for improved readability.
+Separated for improved readability

 ## Exploratory Data Analysis (EDA)
 Analyzed trends in animal outcomes over time